stevegrunwell/wordpress-starter-theme/README.md

 1. The theme will be responsive
 2. Stylesheets will be written in Sass (using Compass)
-3. [Elliot Condon's Advanced Custom Fields](http://advancedcustomfields.com) plugin will be used

 ## Features

 * HTML5 markup with ARIA Landmark roles
 * CSS reset with baseline typography and utility classes
-* Ready to go with Elliot Condon's Advanced Custom Fields plugin
 * Localization-ready

 ## Usage